yagosys/202301/userguide/010-eks/demo_macvlan.md

 NAME               TYPE                             DATA   AGE dockerinterbeing   kubernetes.io/dockerconfigjson   1      8s
 ➜  eks git:(main) ✗

 ```
 - ###  create a configmap with cfos license
 *cfos require a license to be functional. the license can be configured use cfos cli or use kubernetes configmap*
+*cfos will use kubenetes API to read the configmap once cfos start*
+*once cFOS container boot up, it will read the configmap to obtain the license*
 *cfos license configmap has below format*

-*cfos will use kubenetes API to read the configmap once cfos start*
+replace "past your base64 encoded license here" with you actual license data to create your configmap for license , then create the configmap from license file.

 ```
+cat << EOF > fos_license.yaml
 apiVersion: v1
 kind: ConfigMap
 metadata: